VCE Health & PE Electives

 Unit 3: Relationships with outdoor environments

 The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
-Case studies of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.
-Students have the opportunity to participate in snorkelling within the local environment and camp along the foreshore at Bushrangers Bay.
+Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.

 Unit 4: Sustainable outdoor environments